butla/bultrowicz.com/cd-with-angularjs-commits.rst

         TWINE_ACTION=register
     fi

-    # The file that contains repositories configuration for Twine.
+    # The file that contains repositories' configuration for Twine.
     # For me, it points to the official and test PyPI
     # This script's first argument specifies which one to use.
     PYPIRC=$(dirname $0)/pypirc